top of page

 materials, and payment records.

-b) Registration of voting materials, equipment, and facilities.
+b) Registration of voting materials, equipment, facilities, and support

-c) Voting event data including ID, date, time, location, quantities, and voting
+c) Voting data including Ievent D, date, time, location, number of registered

 d) Phase-in that could begin with a secure paper manual process and